 Can English class be all fun and games?
 Probably not.
 But, with a little creative thought, you can find ways to build more learning challenges into your lesson plans.
 Go ahead: I challenge you.

-Check out my Games & Challenges Bundle
+Check out my Games & Challenges Bundle, which includes:

 My friends at the coffee shop also have some creative ways to challenge students.
 Check them out here: